Martin Donat

 For sure!
 Both we and our factory are constantly looking for ways to lower our impact on the environment.
 The goal is to have zero impact.
 Not only for production, but for everything surrounding the brand and the company.
 For example, only 47% of the energy used by our factory is guaranteed green.
 Plus, the transportation is not always green since we use ships and trucks.
 As of now all of our sunglasses and packaging used is made from recycled materials, so we are on our way.
 But there is still a lot of room for improvement.

-The chpo model henrik convinced us completely in the practical test!
+The CHPO model Henrik convinced us completely in the practical test!

 The Henrik model convinced us completely in the CHPO eyewear test!